magento/merchdocs/src/system/permissions-user-roles.md

 1. Make needed changes.

+   Review the steps for creating a user role for information about the role settings.

 1. When prompted, enter **Your Password** to confirm your identity.

 1. Click the <span class="btn">Save Role</span>.